makerdao/lockstake/README.md

 Specifically, the LockstakeEngine is called upon a beginning of an auction (`onKick`), a sell of collateral (`onTake`), and when the auction is concluded (`onRemove`).

-The LSE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (MKR) in the form of ERC20 tokens and not `vat.gem`.
+The LSE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (SKY) in the form of ERC20 tokens and not `vat.gem`.

 **Exit Fee on Liquidation**

-For a liquidated position the relative exit fee is burned from the MKR (collateral) leftovers upon completion of the auction.
-To ensure enough MKR is left, and also prevent incentives for self-liquidation, the ilk's liquidation ratio (`mat`) must be set high enough.
+For a liquidated position the relative exit fee is burned from the SKY (collateral) leftovers upon completion of the auction.
+To ensure enough SKY is left, and also prevent incentives for self-liquidation, the ilk's liquidation ratio (`mat`) must be set high enough.
 We calculate below the minimal `mat` (while ignoring parameters resolution for simplicity):

 To be able to liquidate we need the vault to be liquidate-able.
 The point where that happens is:
 `① ink * price / mat = debt`